 - Add several ice packs to lunch box/bag to keep perishables cold.

 Extra Credit: School Lunch Supplies…

 - Lunchbox: For school lunch storage I love using Ziploc’s divided containers (pictured).
-Not only are these a ridiculously inexpensive option at $2.39 for two (from Target), but unlike other similar lunchboxes these are air tight.
+Not only are these a ridiculously inexpensive option, but unlike other similar lunchboxes these are air-tight.
 That means sauces and yogurts won’t leak into the other compartments, and if you add whole-grain crackers or pretzels the night before they won’t get stale.
 This one is also BPA free and helps you pack a no (or low) waste lunch!

 - Lunch Sack/Box: The Ziploc containers fit along with a drink cup in rectangular insulated lunchboxes from Old Navy, Lands End and Target.
 They fit without a drink cup in Pottery Barn lunchboxes.